YYashwanth/YYashwanth.github.io/_posts/2019-08-10-haproxy-setup-aws.md

 - EC2
 - Load Balancing
 ---
-I am currently working on project where we are migrating workloads from on-prem datacenter to AWS and the applications being migrated had a requirement for session affinity based on the source IP address so we implemented a layer 4 load balancer in the architecture.
-AWS Network Load Balancer which comes to everyone's mind when we say layer 4 load balancing on AWS looked like an obvious choice but upon investigating it, we found that it routes the requests based on source IP and source port.
-The source port, being a high port, kept changing for each request and this resulted in requests being sent to different backend servers and session affinity was not being held.
+While playing with Load Balancers during my preparation for AWS Certifications, I found that only Network Load Balancer supports source IP based routing.
+The only drawback is that it also includes source port in the routing algorithm while making a routing decision.
+I wanted a load balancer which solely routes using source IP.

-Because of all the above issues, we chose HAProxy which supports routing requests based on source ip apart from various other load balancing algorithms.
-But for this scenario, we used routing based on source ip.
+I looked out in the market to see which product can help me.
+I started comparing HAProxy and NGINX as they've got quite a good reputation in the market.
+I thought NGINX would meet the requirements but it routes based only on the first 2 octets.
+The enterprise version of NGINX supports routing based on complete source IP.
+But the open source version of HAProxy supports routing based on source IP.
+So I chose HAProxy to PoC a layer 4 load balancer.
 HAProxy only supports open source operating systems and we had to go with Amazon Linux 2 operating system.

 <h2> Installing HAProxy </h2>